Art Basel gallery wall vandal appears in court

 MIAMI BEACH, FLA.
-(WSVN) - A man accused of vandalizing a gallery wall at Art Basel Miami Beach appeared in court.
+(WSVN) - A man accused of vandalizing a gallery wall at Art Basel Miami Beach has turned down a plea deal.

-Roderick Webber, 46, allegedly wrote on the walls where a taped expensive banana was once on exhibit in Miami Beach, last month.
+Roderick Webber, 46, allegedly wrote on the walls where a taped banana — that was sold for $120,000 — was once on display in Miami Beach in December.

 Cellphone video showed the words, “Epstein didn’t kill himself” written in red lipstick on the empty wall.

-A day before Webb’s alleged stunt, New York-based performance artist David Datuna ripped the banana off the wall and ate it.
+A day before the Massachusetts resident’s alleged stunt, New York-based performance artist David Datuna ripped the banana off the wall and ate it.
+He called the act, “Hungry artist.”

 Datuna was able to walk free that same day.
+However, Webber wasn’t so lucky.

+“I just heard everyone talking about the banana every day, and I said, ‘You know, this is BS,'” Webber said.
+“It wasn’t just that we’re calling out the rich and super elite at Art Basel.
+It’s calling out the rich and the super elite — the powerful people that just do whatever they want.
+I have no regrets whatsoever.
+You know, being censored seems to be par for the course, so I’ll just continue to stand up for what’s right and what I believe in.”

-He was arrested and charged with criminal mischief.
+He was arrested and charged with criminal mischief, despite Webber’s claims that it was performance art.

+“According to the standard precedent they set, it’s not damage whatsoever,” Webber said.
+“I therefore claimed total innocence when I went in there in the courtroom.”

+The judge gave Webber the opportunity to pay a $320 fine and do some community service to close the case, but he declined the deal.

-“What I did is not a big deal,” Webber said.
+“What I did at Galerie Perrotin — not a big deal,” Webber said.
 “If we’re continuing the theme of performance art, this is what needs to be done.
 The reality that we’re moving forward in is a dystopian, Orwellian future, and we need to speak out against that.
-If you’re an artist and you’re not speaking to these things, then what the hell are you doing?
+If you’re an artist, and you’re not speaking to these things, then what the hell are you doing?
 You’re in the wrong profession.”

-The judge gave Webber the opportunity to pay a $320 fine and do some community service to close the case, but he declined the deal.

-Webber is due back in court on Feb.
+Webber has asked for a trial and is due back in court on Feb.
 19.

 Copyright 2020 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.